Errorless House Training Guide

 - Canine Cognitive Dysfunction (dementia)

 Other factors that aren’t overtly apparent to us may also be contributing to canine house training issues.
 In addition, it is worth noting that contemporary behaviorists and trainers don’t use outdated parlance such as house “breaking” any longer so you won’t hear about house “breaking” a dog from any up-to-date trainers or behaviorists.
 We are not breaking anyone of anything.
-Breaking conjures up harsh images of dominance and force, both of which are not used by compassionate, up-to-date, dog trainers.
+Breaking conjures up disturbing images of dominance and force, both of which are not used by compassionate, up-to-date, dog trainers.
 We are simply teaching individual learners to perform human preferred behaviors.
 We are teaching another species, canines, where we would prefer them to relieve themselves.
 People don’t like to hear it, but if your dog is not pooping and peeing in your preferred location, roll up a newspaper, look in the mirror, and hit yourself over the head and say, bad human!
 Or go over to the pee or poop and rub your nose in it and say very sternly, NO!
 As dumb as this sounds to do to us, is as ignorant to do to dogs.
 All kidding aside, it is always our fault if a dog pees or poops where we don’t want them too because we have allowed them to do so.
-It is worth repeating, it is always our fault if a dog is not house trained.
+It is worth repeating; it is always our fault if a dog is not house trained.
 And as the only resource holders and pet parents in the family, it is us who hold the keys to our dog’s very existence.
 So throw away your can with rocks or coins in it, your water spray bottle and all of your other punitive devices that you heard or read about on the internet or from a reality television show and focus on positive reinforcement, antecedent arrangement, management and setting your dog up for success.

 Dominance theory went out with bloodletting in the 1800’s.
-However, people still somehow think that rubbing a dog’s nose in pee and poo whilst yelling or hitting them teaches them something.
+However, people still somehow think that rubbing a dog’s nose in pee and poo while yelling or hitting them teaches them something.
 This is not only unfair but mean, will exacerbate the peeing and pooping problem and is unfounded in any evidence/science.
 The only thing this teaches your dog is that you are not to be trusted and are a little crazy.
 Not to mention unsafe, capricious and unpredictable that is more likely to make your dog more unlikely to go pee or poop in front of you and more likely to go in the house again when you aren’t around.
-So forget all of these nonsensical reality show suggestions and from what you heard from your best friend’s mothers’, neighbor that she heard on the internet forums, and keep reading.
+So forget all of these stupid reality show suggestions and from what you heard from your best friend’s mothers’, neighbor that she heard on the internet forums, and keep reading.

 Equally important, contemporary trainers, behaviorists, and veterinarians understand the scientific evidence that far more dogs die from behavior problems than any other cause!1 So if your veterinarian is still providing outdated advice such as “don’t take your puppy outdoors before they have all of their immunization shots” or, “make sure you do not take your dog to puppy training classes or socialize them with other dogs until they are fully vaccinated”, make sure you find yourself another veterinarian.
-If they are that far behind in the science of behavior (ethology) do you really want them diagnosing your dog for anything at all!?
+If they are that far behind in the science of behavior (ethology) do you want them diagnosing your dog for anything at all!?
 I wouldn’t.
 It is negligent for a veterinarian to hurt you and your dog by providing outdated, incorrect and detrimental information, however sadly many still do.
-A behavioral vaccination is the most important vaccination a puppy can get.
+A behavioral vaccination is the most critical vaccination a puppy can get.
 And that vaccination has a predetermined biological growth phase and time frame that you cannot get back once it’s gone.
-The first 16 weeks are the most important and influential time of your dog’s life to learn.
+The first 13 weeks are the most important and influential time of your dog’s life to learn.

 As Steven Lindsay states in the Handbook of Applied Dog Behavior And Training, “The ontogeny of a dog’s social behavior unfolds according to a genetically programmed timetable (Scott and Fuller, 1965; Fox, 1971).
 These early developmental processes exercise an enduring influence over the behavior adjustment of dogs.
-During a brief period from 3 to 16 weeks of age, an average puppy will probably learn more than during the remaining course of its lifetime, forming a lasting emotional and cognitive schemata of the social and physical environment.
-Furthermore, these early experiences format the general outline and organization of how and what the dog is prepared to experience and learn in the future”
+During a brief period from 3 to 13 weeks of age, an average puppy will probably learn more than during the remaining course of its lifetime, forming a lasting emotional and cognitive schemata of the social and physical environment.
+Furthermore, these early experiences format the general outline and organization of how and what the dog is prepared to experience and learn in the future.”

-The socialization and the critical/sensitive period is roughly 3-16 weeks.
+The socialization and the critical/sensitive period is roughly 3-13 weeks.
 So take your dog out to socialize with other vaccinated, well-behaved, well-mannered dogs.
 In fact, new research in the Journal of Veterinary Behavior shows that the sensitive period may be even earlier than we suspected for some breeds.
 Use basic safety and stay away from high trafficked dog areas such as public dog parks and places where you know there is poop or pee from other dogs.
 Be smart about minimizing your dog’s exposure before all vaccinations are gotten, but by no means sequester your dog to your home or immediate few blocks during puppyhood or before all vaccinations are received.
-That would be the absolute worst thing you could do for your dog and you and your puppy will spend a lifetime making up for it.
+That would be the absolute worst thing you could do for your dog, and you and your puppy will spend a lifetime making up for it.

 Now, back to the mnemonic LOSS.
 First up is Location.
 Dogs like to go the bathroom in the same location to pee and poop over and over again.
 Yes, unaltered, unspayed and unneutered dogs like to mark their territory, however for the purpose of this article; we will focus on urinating and defecating, not marking (which are different in quantity, function, meaning…etc.)